-It seems like nowadays the entire DMV shuts down (no pun intended) with even the mention of inclement winter weather conditions.
+It seems like nowadays the entire DMV shuts down with even the mention of inclement winter weather conditions.
 Note that I did not say “snow” because Fairfax County Public Schools has cancelled classes for what amounted to rain on a cold day (when I was growing up it seemed like there would need to be at least 6 inches of snow before we even got a 2-hour delay).
 This presents many parents with considerable hardship as they must quickly arrange for child care or be forced to stay home and use paid time off.

 In such times, the presence of a child care facility in your office building or in close proximity is a highly desirable amenity.
 Unfortunately, many landlords do not see it this way and are either unwilling or unable to accommodate the need.
 Here are 3 reasons for the lack of child care facilities within most office buildings/markets: